-From Romblon Island main town, it’s a 5-minute drive to reach Bonbon Beach Romblon or approximately a 45-minute walk along the coastal road.
+From the main town, it’s a 5-minute drive to reach Bonbon Beach Romblon or approximately a 45-minute walk along the coastal road.

 At the jump-off point, Bonbon Beach isn’t visible, though it’s no more than a 5-minute walk along the coastline and around the corner to where the sandbar will reveal itself.

 Bonbon Beach features a glistening white sandbar that stretches from the mainland over to the uninhabited island known as Bang-og.
 On either side of the Bonbon sandbar is waist-deep turquoise waters that are utterly inviting and the perfect opportunity to take a dip.

 Bonbon Beach is, in fact, a privately owned beach by one of the locals, though tourists and local residents are free to roam around the area providing everyone respects the land by taking only photos and leaving only footprints.

 At low tide, Bonbon Beach sandbar is completely exposed making it possible to walk across to Bang-og Island and explore the beach over there.

 On high tide, however, Bonbon Beach is only partially exposed so make sure to be aware of the tides if you plan on crossing over the sandbar to Bang-og Island.
 You wouldn’t want to get stuck over there unless you are well equipped.

-One of the best parts about Bonbon Beach is that there are no resorts or any sings of development which is a great thing in my opinion!
-Just sugary white sands, azure waters and incredible views of Romblon Island and the neighboring Tablas Island.
+One of the best parts about Bonbon Beach is that there are no resorts or any signs of development which is a great thing, in my opinion.
+Just sugary white sands, azure waters, and incredible views of the island and the neighboring Tablas Island.

 If you have the time, I recommend visiting Bonbon Beach for sunset with a beer in hand and also at sunrise with your early morning coffee.
 It’s hands down one of the most peaceful Romblon tourist spots!

 If you have a DJI Mavic Drone Camera I highly recommend flying it at Bonbon Beach as it looks even better from the sky!